Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Introduction

-Sudden and abrupt manipulation of the power grid demand due to large-scale cyber attacks against IoT-smarthome appliances (e.g., a Botnet-type attack) can potentially disrupt the balance between the supply and demand and lead to severe effects on power grid operations.
+Sudden and abrupt manipulation of the power grid demand due to large-scale cyber attacks against IoT-smart-home appliances (e.g., a Botnet-type attack) can potentially disrupt the balance between supply and demand and lead to severe effects on power grid operations.
 Recent works have quantified their impact on power grid operations.
-In particular, \cite{Dabrowski2017, Soltan2018} showed that LAAs can lead to unsafe frequency excursions, subsequently triggering generator trips and resulting in large-scale blackouts.
+In particular, \cite{Dabrowski2017, Soltan2018} showed that LAAs could lead to unsafe frequency excursions, subsequently triggering generator trips and resulting in large-scale blackouts.
 Moreover, such attacks can also be used to increase the operational cost of the power grid \cite{Soltan2018}.
-Subsequent work \cite{HuangUSENIX2019} showed that existing protection mechanisms such as under frequency load shedding (UFLS) are capable of preventing large-scale blackouts.
-Nevertheless, LAAs can still lead to partition in bulk power systems and/or a controlled load shedding event.
+Subsequent work \cite{HuangUSENIX2019} showed that existing protection mechanisms such as under-frequency load shedding (UFLS) are capable of preventing large-scale blackouts.
+Nevertheless, LAAs can still partition bulk power systems and/or a controlled load shedding event.
 Demand-side cyber attacks can also propagate from the distribution grid to the transmission grid, which can lead to an attack impact over a larger geographical area \cite{Dvorking2017}.
+Reference \cite{Ospina2021} studied the feasibility of LAAs under different power grid loading conditions.

-Despite these severe consequences, \emph{static LAAs} leading to a sudden one-time manipulation of the demand (as proposed in \cite{Dabrowski2017, Soltan2018, Dvorking2017, HuangUSENIX2019}) cannot destabilize the power grid's frequency control loop.
+\emph{Static LAAs} leading to a sudden one-time manipulation of the demand (as proposed in \cite{Dabrowski2017, Soltan2018, Dvorking2017, HuangUSENIX2019}) cannot destabilize the power grid's frequency control loop.
 A more severe attack known as the \emph{dynamic LAAs} was introduced in \cite{AminiLAA2018}, which showed that if the attacker manipulates the load over a period of time in accordance with the fluctuations of the grid frequencies, the resulting attack can destabilize the frequency control loop, which can subsequently trigger cascading failures.
 An analytical method to understand the impact of static/dynamic LAAs using the theory of second-order dynamical systems was presented in \cite{LakshIoT2021}, which was used to find the locations of nodes from which an attacker can launch the most impactful LAAs.
+Subsequent work investigated techniques to enhance the resilience of power grids to LAAs by improving the security features of a fraction of smart loads \cite{AminiLAA2018, LakshIoT2021}, and finding generator operating points that ensure that no transmission lines are overloaded after any potential LAAs \cite{SoltanTNSE2020}.